 By focusing its strategy on a narrower market, the company enjoys a high level of customer loyalty.
 Competitive pressure is also relatively low because large competitors are usually reluctant to enter the market.

-However, the company can only sell at a lower volume.
-This implies lower bargaining power over their suppliers.
-Long story short, making sure the market is profitable is the first task before getting into this market.
+However, the company can only sell at a lower volume, which implies lower bargaining power over its suppliers.
+Long story short, making sure the market is profitable is the first task before entering this market.